lucidBrot/einz/protocols/CommunicationModel/messages.md

 All Strings and Booleans should be stored as String to allow further extensibility and should be handled like Strings in the code.
 Same for Int.

 The header must always contain `messagegroup` and `messagetype`.
 The body may vary.
+`messagegroup` is camelCase, `messagetype` is PascalCase, to make it easier to visually distinguish them.

   ```json
   {